frankframework/frank-manual/docs/source/deploying/IdentityProviders/MicrosoftEntraId/microsoftEntraId.rst

 Configuring the Frank!Application by setting properties
 -------------------------------------------------------

 The following properties have to be set in the Frank!Framework.
 They configure the Frank!Console so that its users should authenticate themselves at identity provider Azure AD.
-Use them on the class level (``src/main/resources`` or ``classes``) or as system properties.
+Use them on the class level (``src/main/resources`` or ``classes``) or as environment properties.

 .. code-block:: none